The 10 Best Marketing Books of All Time (Plus One New One)

 Tees up a fundamental question: Why are some people and organizations more innovative, more influential, and more profitable than others?
 Some of the most successful leaders in life and in business had little in common, but they all started with why.
 They realized that people won’t truly buy into a product, service, movement, or idea until they understand the why behind it.

 #4.
 Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers by Alex Osterwalder and Yves Pigneur

 Helps you understand, design, and implement game-changing business models – or improve existing ones.
 Along the way, you’ll apply upstream marketing principles, and gain deep insight into your customers, distribution channels, partners, and core value proposition.

 #5.
 Positioning: The Battle for Your Mind by Al Ries and Jack Trout

 Describes how to create a “position” in a prospective customer’s mind – one that reflects a company’s own strengths and weaknesses versus those of its competitors.
 Positioning is used in all forms of business and personal communication.
 It’s just as essential in politics as it is in personal expression.
 A classic – one of the best books on marketing ever written.

 #6.
 Influence: The Psychology of Persuasion by Robert Cialdini

 #7.
-The 22 Immutable Laws of Marketing: Violate Them at Your Own Risk! by Al Ries & Jack Trout
+The 22 Immutable Laws of Marketing: Violate Them at Your Own Risk! by Al Ries and Jack Trout

-Identifies principles to consider in positioning and promoting products.
+Identifies 22 laws of marketing to consider in positioning and promoting products.
 While many of the examples in the book are dated and focus on brands with big ad budgets, the lessons are still applicable today.
 It’s a short book that covers the basics and then some.